chuanqisun/pixel-pusher-online/README.md

 ## How to contribute

-My goal is to encourage more game designers and developers to learn and experiment.
-You are welcome to submit your avatar or map design and a social link that you would to promote.
+The project encourages learning and experimentation from new game designers and developers.
+You are welcome to submit your avatar or map design along with your social link.
+I'll try accommodate as many submissions as possible and provide feedback if improvement is needed.

 ### Avatar design requirement